davitebralidze/Homework/README.md

 Clone the repository to your local machine using the following command: git clone git@github.com:davitebralidze/Homework.git

-Install the required dependencies by navigating to the pom.xml file and updating the Maven project
+Install the required dependencies by navigating to the pom.xml file and updating the Maven project (all the necessary dependency commands are already in the pom.xml file)

 **Running the tests with TestNG**